Conformal field theory on the plane: WZW models

 Given a simple Lie group $G$, the $G$ Wess--Zumino--Witten model or $G$ \textbf{\boldmath WZW model} is usually defined by a Lagrangian, which depends on a parameter $k$.
 This model can then be shown to be a conformal field theory with a $\hat{\mathfrak{g}}$ symmetry algebra, where $\mathfrak{g}$ is the Lie algebra of $G$.
 The parameter $k$ coincides with the level of $\hat{\mathfrak{g}}$, and may have to be quantized for the model to be consistent, depending on the group $G$.
-In any case, the allowed values of $k$ accumulate near $k=\infty$.

-We will of course not use the Lagrangian definition of WZW models, which raises the question of characterizing these models in the conformal bootstrap approach.
+We will not use the Lagrangian definition of WZW models.
+This raises the question of characterizing these models in the conformal bootstrap approach.
 The fundamental axiom is the presence of the symmetry algebra $\hat{\mathfrak{g}}$, and some authors call all models with this symmetry algebra WZW models.
-Here we will insist that, among models with this symmetry, a WZW model can be unambiguously associated to a Lie group $G$, such that its spectrum $S$ obeys
+Here we will insist that, among models with this symmetry, a WZW model can be associated with a particular Lie group $G$, such that its spectrum $\mathcal{S}_k$ obeys

 where $\mathcal{F}(G)$ is the space of functions on $G$.
-This property brings the group $G$, and not just the Lie algebra $\mathfrak{g}$, into the definition of a WZW model.
 This property still does not fully characterize WZW models: in particular, nothing forces the level $k$ to be quantized whenever the Lagrangian definition dictates it.
 It is plausible that the spectrum of WZW models can be characterized in terms of functions on a manifold related to the loop group of $G$, but such a characterization is not known.
-Instead of a proper definition of WZW models, we will limit ourselves to giving a few known properties of the spectrum of the $G$ WZW model: \begin{enumerate} \item If $G$ is compact, then the $G$ WZW model is rational. \item If $G$ is compact, then the level $k$ takes positive integer values. \item The $G$ WZW model is diagonal if and only if $G$ is simply connected. \end{enumerate} The relation between the simple connectedness of $G$ and the diagonality of the associated model is already manifest in the case of abelian groups.
-The free bosonic theory whose spectrum was given in eq. \eqref{sz} (with $Q=0$) may be called the ${\mathbb{R}}$ WZW model, and it is diagonal.
-The compactified free boson, whose spectrum was given in eq. \eqref{sr}, may be called the $U(1)$ WZW model, and it is not diagonal.
+Instead of a proper definition of WZW models, we will limit ourselves to giving a few known properties of the spectrum of the $G$ WZW model: \begin{enumerate} \item If $G$ is compact, then the $G$ WZW model is rational. \item If $G$ is compact, then the level $k$ takes positive integer values. \item The $G$ WZW model is diagonal if and only if $G$ is simply connected. \end{enumerate} The relation between the simple connectedness of $G$ and the diagonality of the associated model has analogs in the case of free bosonic theories.
+Such theories are not strictly speaking WZW models, and they have no parameter that would be analogous to the level.
+Nevertheless, the uncompactified free boson is analogous to a WZW model with $G=\mathbb{R}$, and it is diagonal.
+The compactified free boson is analogous to a WZW model with $G=U_1$, and its spectrum \eqref{sr} is not diagonal.